pranavpedd/Portfolio/README.md

 <img width="1440" alt="image" src="https://github.com/pranavpedd/Portfolio/assets/87783549/eea2e6b8-650c-4980-b920-56951be5c21e">

 ### About
-This website, built using React.js and Vite, showcases my aspirations, project work, and technological background.
-It is a dynamic platform that I will continuously enhance as I gain more experience in front-end development.
-This is not the final product but rather an evolving portfolio to display my resume in an aesthetically pleasing manner and to practice my front-end development skills.
+This website, built using React.js and Vite, showcases my aspirations, project work, prior work experience, technological background, certifications, and a form to contact me.
+It is a dynamic platform that I will continuously enhance as I gain more experience in software development.
+This is not the final product but rather an evolving portfolio to display my resume in an aesthetically pleasing manner and to practice my software development skills.

 ### Technologies used